nukopian/DBIx-Squirrel/README.md

 ## Introduction

 Using DBIx-Squirrel is just like using the DBI, but with upgrades.

-You can quickly get to a sweet-spot, somewhere between classic DBI and and DBIx-Class programming, while being burdened with few, if any, cognitive demands, provided that you have some familiarity with either (or both) of the alternatives.
+Those with some experience of classic DBI and DBIx-Class programming can quickly get to a sweet-spot somewhere between both.

 Just as with the DBI, all database queries are crafted with SQL, keeping you close to the data.
-Through iterators and transformations, DBIx-Squirrel offers a clean and elegant paradigm for efficiently processing results.
-Even DBIx-Squirrel iterators share interface commonalities with those of DBIx-Class result-sets, further flattening the learning curve.
+With its built-in support for named, positional and legacy parameter placeholders, DBIx-Squirrel makes the task of crafting that SQL a lot less bothersome, while its iterators and transformations offer a clean and elegant way to process results.

-Pretty much everything that can be done with the DBI can be done with DBIx-Squirrel, if need be, the same way.
-DBIx-Squirrel enhancements are progressive in nature, working in harmony with features provided by its venerable ancestor.
-You won't be forced into a radically different mindset just to accomplish simple tasks.
+Most comforting of all, everything that could be done with the DBI can still be done using DBIx-Squirrel.
+Enhancements are subtle and progressive in nature, and intended to work in harmony features provided by its venerable ancestor.

 While this package is not going to set the world on fire, it will help those with a need to quickly hack-together data-processing scripts, and to do so with absolute ease.

 #### Examples

 To whet the appetite, let's take a look at some example code.

 The DBIx-Squirrel distribution ships with a SQLite database (`t/data/chinook.db`), which is used for testing.
 We will use the same database for the examples.

 ##### 1. `examples/04.pl`